danvandermeir/solorolo/README.md

 # SoloRolo

 This is a FOS(S) set of code and CAD files to assist in creating a single hub motor self balancing skateboard.
 As I said, this is provided for free.
 I take no responsibility for whatever may happen with creation of devices from these files.
 You are (at) your own risk.
-Please don't ask me about named collection specifics, but instead speak with the contributer for it.
+It is 3D printed, so how strong it is can depend heavily on what you print it with.

 That being said, riding around on this thing has been amazing and it has been a great time putting it together.
 Thanks for the interest. :)